Thank you for visiting to check out How Busy Women Find Time to Read Books. This post contains affiliate links.

 Don’t hate me for making this one #1 and before you hop down to comment that “audio books are not the same as real books!” let me stop you… just hear me out here.

 I commute nearly two hours a day during my work week.
 I spend no less than 10 hours a week in my car.
 At first I saw audio books as a way to ensure all that time wasn’t a total waste.
 Once I began listening I found myself completely hooked.
-I was practically giddy with the excitement of learning new things and being inspired.
-I fell in love with books again because of audio books.
-I find it more important to get the information into my head than to hold out for actual print books.
+I was practically giddy with the excitement of learning new things and being inspired and I fell in love with books again because of audio books.
+For me, it’s more important to get the information into my head than to hold out for actual print books.
 When I have time on my hands but can’t read a book, I “read” an audio book.

 What time do you have that you could use to listen to books?
 Why not listen while doing mindless tasks like folding laundry or washing dishes.
 Try going for a long walk while listening to a book.
 You can fill your mind during trips in the car.